BurtonQin/icse2020/README.md

 rm crates.io-fixed

 Download top N crates (N is the parameter passed): <br>
-./crate_info_query.sh N
+./crates_select_and_download.sh N

 If the file crates.io-fixed exists then it uses it, otherwise it is created.
 This file contains the information downloaded from crates.io for each crate from crates.io-index repository.

 The script parses the file and retains the top N crate names and the downloads in top-N-crates.io.

-Next, it downloads using cargo-clone each crate in top-N-crates.io in the directory: /tmp/unsafe_analysis/crates.io-downloads.
+Next, it downloads each crate in top-N-crates.io in the directory: /tmp/unsafe_analysis/crates.io-downloads.It uses cargo clone.

 <h1>To compile the compiler plugins: </h1>

-cd hidden_unsafe; cargo build
+cd unsafe-analysis/; cargo build

 <h1>Run the plugin on one crate</h1>
 rustup override set nightly-2018-08-29<br>
 export PROJECT_HOME="/home/nora/work/external_calls" #change this to your path<br>
-export RUSTFLAGS="--extern hidden_unsafe=$PROJECT_HOME/hidden_unsafe/target/debug/libhidden_unsafe.so -Z extra-plugins=hidden_unsafe  --emit mir"<br>
+export RUSTFLAGS="--extern hidden_unsafe=$PROJECT_HOME/unsafe-analysis/target/debug/libunsafe-analysis.so -Z extra-plugins=unsafe-analysis  --emit mir"<br>
 cargo build

 <h1>Run examples from repository</h1>